imath/wp-idea-stream/readme.txt

 Version 1.2 of the plugin requires WordPress 3.9, if you want to use this plugin with an earlier version of WordPress, you'll need to download a previous version of the plugin.
 I advise you to browse the [different versions](http://wordpress.org/extend/plugins/wp-idea-stream/developers/ "Other version") available and choose version 1.0.3 if you run a WordPress from 3.1 to 3.4.2 and 1.1 if you run a WordPress from 3.5.

-= I'm still using the twentyeleven or twentyten theme with WordPress 3.5, how can i make the different templates go along with it ? =
-You can download from my dorpbox a [zip file](https://dl.dropbox.com/u/2322874/templates-2010-11.zip "my dropbox") containing the idea templates optimized for this 2 themes.
-Once you've downloaded them, simply copy and paste them in your twentyeleven or twentyten (child) theme directory.

-= When on front end, idea category or tag are displaying a 404 ? =

-To fix this, you can go to your permalinks settings and simply click on the "save changes" button to update your permalinks settings

 = If you have any other questions =

 Please add a comment [here](http://imathi.eu/tag/wp-idea-stream/ "my blog") or use this plugin forum.